jas-chen/react-reactive-class/README.md

 - **Reactive DOM elements**: A set of reactive DOM elements (button, div, span, etc).

-- **Reactive wrapper**: A higher order component to wrap your existing component to be a Reactive Component.
+- **Reactive wrapper**: A higher order component to wrap a React component to be a Reactive Component.

 ## Installation
 ```